Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-Notice that $C$ is a co-root of $G$ iff the minimum in-degree of $C$ in $G \setminus B$, denoted by $\delta_{G \setminus B}^-(C)$, is at least $k$.
-This follows from the fact that if a vertex has an in-degree less than $k$, then it can not be reached by $k$ disjoint paths.
-Furthermore, since we are assuming graphs with at most an edge per vertex pair, then the incoming edges to a vertex of in-degree $k$ form on their own $k$ disjoint paths.
+\begin{lemma} $C$ is a $k$-co-root of a directed graph $G$, iff the minimum in-degree of all the vertices in $C$ in the graph $G \setminus B$, denoted by $\delta_{G \setminus B}^-(C)$, is at least $k-1$. \end{lemma} \begin{proof} The only-if direction follows from the fact that if a vertex $v$ has an in-degree less than $k$, then it can not be reached by $k$ prefix-disjoint paths.
+Conversely, since $G$ is a simple graph and hence has at most one directed edge per vertex pair $(w,v)$, the incoming edges of vertex $v$ with in-degree $k-1$ form $k-1$ prefix-disjoint paths.
+The missing remaining path is the path of length 0 consisting of only vertex $v$.
+This path is vacuously prefix-disjoint from all the rest of the incoming edges. \end{proof}

-In the following, we present \cref{alg:FRR} which solves Firing Rebels with Relay whenever there is a persistent and sufficiently strong communication network.

-Although \cref{alg:FRR} is substantially different from \cref{alg:FR}, it is also very closely related to it in the sense that \cref{alg:FRR} works essentially as a two phase Firing Rebels algorithm.
-We keep track of two different types of message chains, namely, START and READY message chains.
-The START message chains attest to a START event happening, while the READY message chains attest to $2f+1$ claims of START events.
-Although it may seem artificial to create a READY message type for something that can in principle be expressed through START messages, it actually relaxes the connectivity conditions of the network.

-$H$ represents all the received message chains of type START, initially set to empty.
-Symmetrically $V$ represents the received message chains of type READY, initially set to empty.
-We also keep boolean flags, $wit$ and $ready$ that track whether the executing process believes that a START event occurred and if it is ready to fire, respectively.
-Whenever a process receives a message, it stores both the message and sender id into a variable $temp$.
-Function $disjoint1$ checks if at least $f+1$ disjoint message chains have been received, while $disjoint2$ checks if at least $2f+1$ disjoint message chains have been received.
-Functions isSTART and isREADY check whether a message chain corresponds to a START message chain or to a READY message chain respectively. \begin{lemma} $\cref{alg:FRR}$ satisfies Unforgeability for any run $r$. \end{lemma}

-\begin{proof} Unforgeability follows from conditioning fire to the presence of at least $2f+1$ disjoint chains.
-This can either be learned by receiving directly the $2f+1$ disjoint chains, or by receiving $f+1$ independent claims that $2f+1$ disjoint chains occurred.
-Notice that these conditions correspond to the If guard of line 15, which must be successfully passed in order to execute fire. \end{proof}
+Note carefully that whereas every set of $2f+1$ processes is a $2f+1$-strong root in a $2f+1$-strongly vertex connected graph $G$ by \cref{lem:source}, it does not necessarily contain a $2f+1$-co-root.
+To see this, just take the fully connected graph $G$ with $2f+2$ vertices.
+If one removes a set $B$ of size $f$, the in-degree of the remaining vertices is only $f+1$.
+Hence, \cref{lem:degreecond} reveals that no $2f+1$-co-root with respect to $B$ can exist.